jimmurtha/policies/SecurityPolicy8v1.0PersonnelSecurityPolicy.md

  This policy is a tool management uses to demonstrate and carry out its commitment.^[[o]](#cmnt15)^

-7. Coordination among Organizational Entities {style="display:inline"}
+7. Coordination among Organizational Entities
     ==========================================

 Archway Health wants all organizational entities to cooperate and